El Salvador’s poverty rate is 26.6 percent, with 18.1 percent of Salvadoran households living in relative poverty and 8.5 in extreme poverty.

 The effects of poverty on migration and crime are evident all over El Salvador.
-Over the last 20 years, the country has seen people migrating from rural areas or small towns to larger cities or different countries.
+Over the last 30 years, the country has seen people migrating from rural areas or small towns to larger cities or different countries.

 Family displacement or forced migration is another result of poverty in El Salvador.
 Families from impoverished gang-infested communities leave to protect their families or start fresh in a new location.

-Poverty in El Salvador is one of the principal reasons many Salvadorans look to migrate to other countries in North America or Europe.
+Poverty in El Salvador is one of the main reasons numerous Salvadorans hope to move to different nations in North America or Europe.

-Poverty is a big problem in El Salvador; but, it is worse in the rural areas.
+Poverty is a big problem in El Salvador but is worse in rural areas.
 Almost 45 percent of Salvadorans live in areas deemed rural, where the poverty rate is always higher.

 Most people living in rural areas of El Salvador work informally in the agricultural and farming sectors; both industries pay low wages.

 Another problem facing rural El Salvador that keeps poverty alive is the lack of access to proper education.
 Most schools in rural areas only teach until the 6th grade.